 Whether you’re in medical school, doing your intern year or applying for residency or fellowship, it’s important to have the right housing.
-Fortunately, SabbaticalHomes understands the grueling process that physicians go through, and we have made it very easy for doctors and students to find housing during a busy and stressful time.
+Fortunately, SabbaticalHomes understands the grueling process that physicians go through, and our platform makes it very easy for doctors and students to find housing all over the world during a busy and stressful time.
 If you are in the process of becoming a medical doctor, we have the information to help you find a place to call home during this time in the United States.

 Ten Medical Schools in Expensive US Cities

-Becoming a physician is an exciting journey, but searching for a place to live during these years can be a nightmare.
+Becoming a physician is an exciting journey, but searching for a place to live during these years can be difficult.

 Many well-known and highly-ranked medical schools and teaching hospitals tend to be located in expensive areas in America.
 Fortunately, SabbaticalHomes has affordable home rental listings in many of these areas.